-As Myanmar did not yet establish a comprehensive system of work passes/permits, most foreign employees currently only hold a business visa or stay permit.
+As Myanmar did not yet establish a comprehensive system of work passes/permits, most foreign employees currently only hold a (multiple-journey) business visa or stay permit.

-By law, foreigners residing in Myanmar for more than 90 consecutive days are also required to apply for a Foreigner Registration Certificate ("FRC").
+By law, foreigners residing in Myanmar for more than 90 days are also required to apply for a Foreigner Registration Certificate ("FRC").

-Our service: Applications for business visa, foreigner's registration certificate and long term stay permits are offered as part of Luther's services.
+Our service: Applying for business visa, foreigner's registration certificate and long term stay permit is offered as part of Luther's services.